Legal Rights of Nursing Home Residents

-Under federal guidelines, each nursing facility must develop and implement written policies and procedures prohibiting mistreatment, neglect, or abuse of residents.
+Under federal guidelines including the Nursing Home Reform Act, each nursing facility must develop and implement written policies and procedures prohibiting mistreatment, neglect, or abuse of residents.
 A resident in such a nursing facility is entitled to receive verbal and written notice of the rights and services to which he or she is entitled during his/her stay in the facility.
 This notice must be give prior to or upon admission, and periodically throughout the resident's stay, in a language the resident understands.
 The resident must acknowledge his or her receipt of such notice in writing.

 - Residents have the right to keep their clinical and personal records confidential.

 - Residents are entitled to lists of what services are paid by Medicare and Medicaid and the additional services for which the residents will be charged, plus the fees for those services.